-What is Business Travel?
+What Is Business Travel?

 The IRS has a specific definition for business travel, for the purpose of determining whether you can deduct these travel expenses for business purposes.
 The IRS says business travel is travel away from your tax home that is "substantially longer than an ordinary day's work" and that requires you to sleep or rest while away from home.

-What is a Tax Home?
+What Is a Tax Home?

 If you have an office in your home, that's probably your tax home; if you have an office downtown somewhere, that's your tax home.
 If you work in several locations and you don't have one regular place of business, your tax home might be where you live.

 After you have determined where your tax home is located (probably with your tax professional), this tax home can be used to determine whether your business travel expenses are deductible.
-If you have to travel away from your tax home overnight, or if you need time to "rest and sleep" during your travels, you can probably count your expenses during your travel as business deductions.
+If you have to travel away from your tax home overnight, or if you need time to rest and sleep during your travels, you can probably count your expenses during your travel as business deductions.

 If you are traveling within the U.S., your trip must be "entirely" business for you to take deductions for business travel costs.
 But if there is some "incidental" personal time, that's okay.
-For example, if you are traveling to Dallas for business and you spend an evening with family in the area, that's "incidental" to the main purpose of the trip.
+For example, if you are traveling to Dallas for business and you spend an evening with family in the area, that's incidental to the main purpose of the trip.

 "The scheduling of incidental business activities during a trip, such as viewing videotapes or attending lectures dealing with general subjects, will not change what is really a vacation into a business trip."

 If part or all of your tip is outside the U.S., the IRS rules are different.
 Your international travel may be considered business-related if you were outside the U.S. for more than a week and less than 25% of the time was spent on personal activities.

 2) You Can Use Per Diems to Calculate Business Travel Costs